IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/upgrade-environment-configuration-requests.md

-# How to upgrade configurations on my reserved environment
+# How to Upgrade Configurations on my Reserved Environment

 ## What configuration can I request to upgrade?